Events

 Never Stop Learning

 We offer free events on Wednesdays of each month, providing information, workshops, and educational opportunities on topics related to well-being and research.
 We also promote other events in the community.
 Click the images for more information and registration.
-If you missed one of our events, you can click on View Event to watch a recording.
+If you missed one of our Wellness Wednesdays or Research Seminar Series, you can watch past recordings here.
+Some sessions may not have been recorded at the request of the speakers.

 4